TheYorouzoya/nand2tetris/README.md

 # CSQuest

-CSQuest is a small puzzle/adventure game written in Jack which can be run on the VM or CPU emulator.
+CSQuest is a small puzzle/adventure game written in Jack.

 ![image showing the game's home screen with the game running inside the VM emulator](./docimages/game-home.png)